RangerMauve/blog.mauve.moe/posts/prolly-tree-analysis.md

 ## Alternatives

 Merkle Search Trees[^2] are a popular alternative to Prolly Trees which come with a different set of tradeoffs.
-Unlike Prolly trees, items in the keyspace exist not only in leaf nodes but are evenly distributed accross "layers" in the tree.
+In the wild, they are the data structure behind Bluesky's Data Repositories [^14] Unlike Prolly trees, items in the keyspace exist not only in leaf nodes but are evenly distributed accross "layers" in the tree.
 This means that sequential reads need to traverse "up and down" the tree to add/remove keys which can make logic for construction more complex compared to the "bottom up" approach possible with prolly trees.
 The benefit of this approach is that fewer nodes in the tree may need to be "re stitched" as chunk boundries change.
 For Prolly Trees you may (extremely rarely) result in an extra merge or split at every layer of the tree starting from the leaf.
 According to the paper, in the MST you will only get at most one of these merges or splits within one layer of the tree.
 This can be important if you want to maximize cache reuse.
+MSTs are more appealing when you want to have fewer rebalance steps in your tree, and prolly trees are useful for sequential reads / writes.

 ## Value To Decentralized Ecosystem